David Iwinski Jr.

 Mr. Meteny is currently Chairman of the Audit Committee and a member of the Board of Directors of AngioDynamics Inc., (NASD;ANGO).
 AngioDynamics manufactures and markets medical devices used by interventional radiologists, surgeons, and other physicians for the diagnosis and treatment of cancer and peripheral vascular disease.

-Dennis is also the Secretary and Chairman of the Nominating Committee of the Board of Advisors for Penn State Greater Allegheny and a member of the finance committee of St. Kilian Church.
+Dennis is also the Chairman of the Advisory Council for Penn State Greater Allegheny and a member of the finance council of St Kilian Church.

 Mr. Meteny was President and CEO and a member of the Board of Directors of Cygnus Manufacturing Company from 2006 to 2014.
 CMC provides precision machined components, custom fabrication services and finished product assembly to customers throughout the United States.

 Dennis is a former Executive in Residence with The Pittsburgh Life Sciences Greenhouse and a former President and Board Member of TissueInformatics Inc., a venture capital-backed company in the medical imaging sector.

 Mr. Meteny spent fifteen years with Respironics Inc., (NASD; RESP) a leading global developer, manufacturer and marketer of sleep and respiratory products.
 Mr. Meteny was the President and CEO of Respironics from 1994 to 1999 and a member of its Board of Directors from 1988 to 1999.
 Mr. Meteny started with Respironics in 1984 as its Vice President and CFO and also served as Executive Vice President & COO.
 Dennis started his career with Ernst & Young, working in their Washington D.C. and Pittsburgh offices.